Aik-Master/Programming-Assignments/README.md

 Implement the datastrucutre for a Rubik's Cube including moves of the sides and visual representation

 #Dining Smurfs
-Solve an advanced versino of the Dining philosophers problem
+Solve an advanced version of the Dining philosophers problem

 #FileAnalysis
 Find the largest files and directories incl.
 GUI (Swing)